andrewodri/iphone-to-macos-camera/camera/CAMTWIST.md

 That is all you need for bare-bones setup with Zoom!
 However, you may have a mid-week and week-end meeting where you have to look nice and act appropriately.
 It you close CamTwist at this point, you'll notice the camera has a cool looking test pattern, and an ugly looking logo on the top.
 Want that logo to go away?
 Here's how:

 1. Open Terminal
-2. Type in the following command, then press enter: `sudo zsh -c 'echo iVBORw0KGgoAAAANSUhEUgAAAAEAAAABCAQAAAC1HAwCAAAAC0lEQVR42mNkYAAAAAYAAjCB0C8AAAAASUVORK5CYII= | base64 -d -o /Library/CoreMediaIO/Plug-Ins/DAL/CamTwist.plugin/Contents/Resources/splash.png'` _(This overwrites the "splash" image the camera uses with a 1x1px transparent PNG that was decoded from a base64 string.)_
+2. Type in the following command, then press enter: `sudo zsh -c 'echo iVBORw0KGgoAAAANSUhEUgAAAAEAAAABCAQAAAC1HAwCAAAAC0lEQVR42mNkYAAAAAYAAjCB0C8AAAAASUVORK5CYII= | base64 -D -o /Library/CoreMediaIO/Plug-Ins/DAL/CamTwist.plugin/Contents/Resources/splash.png'` _(This overwrites the "splash" image the camera uses with a 1x1px transparent PNG that was decoded from a base64 string.)_
 3. Type in your password when prompted